The econometrics of happiness: Are we underestimating the returns to education and income?: Introduction

-\begin{enumerate}[(i)] \item conceive of the domains, expectations, aspirations or other criteria salient to her sense of experienced life quality or satisfaction; \item assemble evidence pertaining to each ideal, such as recent affective (emotional) states, significant events, objective outcomes; \item appropriately weight and aggregate this evidence, and \item quantify the result according to the somewhat arbitrary, discrete scale provided in the question. \end{enumerate}
+However, the coherence and value of subjective evaluations of life rely on a series of considerable cognitive tasks to be performed in short order by the respondent.
+When asked,\footnote{Typically, cognitive evaluations of life consist of a single, subjective, quantitative question like this one, and responses are used directly as a cardinal or ordinal proxy for welfare, i.e., ``experienced'' utility \citep{Easterlin-1974}.} \emph{``Overall, how satisfied are you with life as a whole these days, measured on a scale of 0 to 10?''} a respondent must in some sense \begin{inparaenum}[(i)] \item conceive of the domains, expectations, aspirations or other criteria salient to her sense of experienced life quality or satisfaction; \item assemble evidence pertaining to each ideal, such as recent affective (emotional) states, significant events, and objective outcomes; \item appropriately weight and aggregate this evidence according to its importance to overall life quality, and \item project the result onto the discrete numerical scale specified in the question. \end{inparaenum}

-This is without doubt a tall order, and any embrace of these data rests on their remarkable reproducibility and cardinal comparability, possibly along with the principle that any objective indicator of experienced well-being must ultimately be accountable to a subjective one.
-While various studies have sought, with limited success, to find differences in interpretation of the question or norms of expression across cultures and languages \citep{Helliwell-Barrington-Leigh-Harris-Huang-2010,Exton-Smith-Vandendriessche-OECD2015,Lau-Cummins-Mcpherson-SIR2005-cultural-bias-SWB,Clark-Etile-Postel-Vinay-Senik-VanderStraeten-EJ2005-latent-class-coefficients-SWB}, an important fact is that, uniformly across cultures, responding to the question is cognitively demanding.
-This paper focuses in particular on the consequences of heterogeneity in numeracy or quantitative ability in the final one or two stages in the process outlined above.
-Those with less facility with numbers are likely to simplify the numerical response scale for themselves.
-In particular, I will show that they do this by reducing the number of possible options in their response.
-This can be expected to introduce complex biases in mean life satisfaction and in marginal effects on life satisfaction, in particular with respect to education and other correlates of numerical literacy itself.
-Below I take several empirical approaches in order to estimate the order of magnitude of these problems.
+This is without doubt a tall order, and any embrace of \textbf{subjective wellbeing} (\hypertarget{defSWB}{\textbf{SWB}}) data, and especially the headline measure of \textbf{life satisfaction} (\hypertarget{defSWL}{\textbf{\SWL}}), rests on their remarkable reproducibility and apparent cardinal comparability, possibly along with the principle that any objective indicator of experienced wellbeing must ultimately be accountable to a subjective one.
+While various studies have sought, with limited success, to find differences in interpretation of the \SWL question or norms of expression across cultures and languages \citep{Helliwell-Barrington-Leigh-Harris-Huang-2010,Exton-Smith-Vandendriessche-OECD2015,Lau-Cummins-Mcpherson-SIR2005-cultural-bias-SWB,Clark-Etile-Postel-Vinay-Senik-VanderStraeten-EJ2005-latent-class-coefficients-SWB}, an important fact is that, uniformly across cultures, responding to the question is cognitively demanding.
+This paper focuses specifically on the consequences of an apparent heterogeneity across respondents in their ease with the final, quantitative step in the process outlined above.